L-a-r-t/chatgpt-to-notion/README.md

 ## Overview

-For information about the extension itself more than the code behind it, check out [this notion page](https://theo-lartigau.notion.site/theo-lartigau/ChatGPT-to-Notion-af29d9538dca4493a15bb4ed0fde7f91).
+For information about the extension itself more than the code behind it, check out [this notion page](https://theo-lartigau.notion.site/theo-lartigau/ChatGPT-to-Notion-af29d9538dca4493a15bb4ed0fde7f91) or the [FAQ](https://github.com/L-a-r-t/chatgpt-to-notion/wiki/FAQ).
 This extension was built using the [Plasmo framework](https://www.plasmo.com/) and Typescript.
 A simple Express server (hosted on a free Render webservice) that can be found on the "server" branch, it allows the secure long-term storage of Notion's access tokens.

 ## Motive